CoolCat467/idlemypyextension/README.md

 `timeout_mins` controls how long the mypy daemon will time out after, in minutes.

+`should_restart_always` toggles if extension should restart dmypy daemon before every run.
+May be helpful in some cases because of issues with errors not being reported on subsequent runs.

 ## Annotating files from mypy error logs
 I kept running into cases a lot where CI systems generate mypy error logs, and I needed to fix those errors with my local copy.
 If you copy all the mypy